CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 ```

 !!!
 Note
-If you add the SDS public key your data to be decrypted atomatically when uploaded to SD Destkop from SD Connect.
-Using SDS public key will also guarantee that in case you loose your private encryption key or your passrword, CSC could still help you to retrive your data.
+If you add the SDS public key your data to be decrypted automatically when uploaded to SD Desktop from SD Connect.
+Using SDS public key will also guarantee that in case you loose your private encryption key or your password, CSC could still help you to retrieve your data.

 !!!Note
 Programmatically you can add more then one public key (no limit?).
-This could be useful in case the data you will analized will  for example shared with you from a speicific data owner or a sequencing facility.
-They can share with you the data, once they encrypt them with their private secrete key and add your public key to the encryption.
+This could be useful in case the data are originally encrypted by a data owner or a sequencing facility using your public key.

 **Step 4.
 Data Decryption**

-If you did not use SDS public key you need to decrypt the data in SD Destkop.
-Login into your private computing enviroment and first install Crypt4GH:
+If you did not use SDS public key you need to decrypt the data in SD Desktop.
+Login into your private computing environment and first install Crypt4GH:

 ```
 $ crypt4gh -h